Gottschalk v. Benson: The case

 The law which is applicable to this case is section 101 of the Patent Act of 1952.
 The question was whether or not the claimed invention was a "process" under the law.
+An older precedent held, that "a process was patentable if it brought about a useful, concrete, and tangible result."

 The Court held that because the claim was not limited to any particular type of programmable digital computer and neither involved special purpose implementing machinery nor a transformation of substances, as in all prior cases holding processes patentable, the claim would effectively preclude use of the method for any currently known or future invention in any field.
 Thus the claim was directed to an algorithm alone and therefore was not patentable.

-In its brief to the Supreme Court, the government asked the Court to hold that no process could be patented unless it claimed either a transformation of substances or was implemented with a newly devised machine.
+In its brief to the Supreme Court, the government asked the Court to hold that no process could be patented, unless it claimed either a transformation of substances or was implemented with a newly devised machine.
+This approach is known as machine-or-transformation test.
 The Court held that those criteria were "clues" to patent eligibility but declined to hold that they were necessary conditions for patent-eligibility in all cases, even though every case in which the Supreme Court had approved a process patent thus far had involved such a process.

 Impact

 This decision was widely seen as confirming that software by itself was not directly patentable.
-What patent attorneys/agents had been doing in the meantime, however, was to get patent protection on software inventions by claiming the algorithm in combination with the general purpose digital computer programmed to carry out the algorithm.
+What patent attorneys agents had been doing in the meantime, however, was to get patent protection on software inventions by claiming the algorithm in combination with the general purpose digital computer programmed to carry out the algorithm.
 Thus they technically purported to be claiming a new machine and this, the lower patent court held, was patentable.

 The boundary between when a computer implemented process is purely an abstract idea (and thus not patentable) and when it is a process implementing the idea in a practical way (and thus is patentable) is still a matter of debate within the U.S. patent office. ("The Supreme Court has not been clear...as to whether such subject matter is excluded from the scope of 101 because it represents laws of nature, natural phenomena, or abstract ideas.")
 It also remains a contested issue whether process patent claims must be directed to a transformation of substances or else embody a nontrivial, novel implementing machine or device.
 The PTO has taken this position in its arguments to the United States Court of Appeals for the Federal Circuit.
 See USPTO brief in In re Bilski.
 The Government also so argued in briefing the Benson case.
 The majority opinion in the Federal Circuit's opinion in In re Bilski adopts this position.